msadowski/awesome-weekly-robotics/README.md

 ### Rovers and Cars
  * [TurtleBot](https://www.turtlebot.com/) - A popular, low-cost, personal robot kit with open-source software, created at Willow Garage.
 Licence: The preferred license for TurtleBot hardware documentation is the FreeBSD Documentation License.
  * [NASA Open Source Rover](https://github.com/nasa-jpl/open-source-rover) - A build-it-yourself, 6-wheel rover based on the rovers on Mars.
 Licence: Apache 2.0.
- * [Sawppy Rover](https://github.com/Roger-random/Sawppy_Rover) - A 3D printed motorized model of Mars rovers Curiosity and Mars 2020 that can be build on $500 budget.
+ * [Sawppy Rover](https://github.com/Roger-random/Sawppy_Rover) - A 3D printed motorized model of Mars rovers Curiosity and Mars 2020 that can be built on $500 budget.
 Licence: MIT.
- * [DonkeyCar](https://github.com/autorope/donkeycar) - DIY self driving platform for small scale cars.
+ * [DonkeyCar](https://github.com/autorope/donkeycar) - DIY self-driving platform for small scale cars.
 Requires an R/C car, Raspberry Pi and is programmed in Python.
 Licence: MIT.
  * [MORPH: Modular Open Robotics Platform for Hackers](https://github.com/roaldlemmens/morph) - An affordable modular differential drive platform for open robotics development for hackers.
 Licence: GPLv3.
  * [Linorobot](https://github.com/linorobot/linorobot) - ROS Compatible ground robots (2WD, 4WD, Ackermann Steering, Mecanum Drive).
 Licence: BSD-2 Clause.
  * [MuSHR](https://github.com/prl-mushr/mushr) - An open-source robotic hardware and software platform for learning and researching AI in a the setting of autonomous vehicles and mobile robotics.
 Licence: BSD 3-Clause.